Agrejus/db-framework/docs/queries/dbset-queries/cached-query.md

 Each dbset has a fluent function called `.useCache()` that can be used in front of any query call to cache that query result.
 A fluent function means the function call returns itself.
 After `.useCache()` is called, a query function must be called, such as `.filter()`.
 In this example, the result of the filter call will be cached and returned when the function with a matching cache key is called again.

-<u>NOTE:<u>  Caching is done off of the cache key, not the function signature.
+<u>NOTE:</u>  Caching is done off of the cache key, not the function signature.
 Meaning, if `.useCache()` is called in two different spots with the same cache key and different functions or query operations are called and we have a cached value, the cached value will be return which may not match the intented.

 ```typescript
 import { DataContext } from '@agrejus/db-framework';